joodaloop/webcraft/content/_index.md

 Once you pick a direction, decide on what features to include, and what platform you want the site to be hosted on, I can start with **Step III**.
 Pricing for this step is a fixed quote that I give you based on the factors mentioned in the [next section](#the-price).

 When the development of the site/theme is complete, I can help you set it up, provided that the process takes less than an hour.
-If you need further modifications, or in-depth assistance, those services will be billed at $50/hour.
-Legitimate bug fixes, however, are completely free.
+If you need further modifications, or in-depth assistance, those services will be billed at $50/hour.  **Legitimate bug fixes, however, are completely free**.
 I care about fixing mistakes and inconsistencies as much as you do.

 Upon payment, you recieve the ownership rights for the site and are free to modify, transfer, or convert the design into whatever form you like.
 You could even put your theme up for sale if you really wanted to, although that kinda defeats the purpose of having a personalised design.

 ## the price

 The primary determinant of total costs will be the level of complexity involved.
 If you want a polished-but-minimal theme, you pay less than what you would for a really detailed site involving careful layouts and intricate details.
-As an example, [joodaloop.com](https://joodaloop.com) would cost around ~$1500, while [shreedasegan.com](https://shreedasegan.com) would be worth over $3000.
+As an example, [joodaloop.com](https://joodaloop.com) would cost around ~$1500, while [shreedasegan.com](https://shreedasegan.com) would be worth over $2500.

 The second big factor is the platform you want the site to be built for.
 I have baselines for each platform that reflect the ease-of-development for each of them: